matcodesalot/FrenchX/README.md

 ## A little bit about French X

 French X was developed to help students who are learning french.
 We used the spaced repetition algorithm to ensure the most suitable learning environment for everyone.
-The algorithm is fairly simple: if the user answers the question correctly, that question will move back 2 places concurrently in the list.
+The algorithm is fairly simple: if the user answers the question correctly, that question will move back 2 spaces concurrently in the list.
 If the user answers the question incorrectly, that question will move back only 1 space in the list.
 In layman's terms, questions answered incorrectly will show up more often than questions answered correctly.

 ## How to use this app